lior-abadi/capture-the-ether-solutions/README.md

 The first one is by sending a regular transfer to the contract.
 This is only possible if the contract implements a payable fallback function (such as a `fallback payable` itself or `receive payable`).
 Because the contract does not implement those functions, this way is discarded.

-Useful link and quote for the following ways: [SWC-132]
+Useful link and quote for the following ways: [SWC-132](https://swcregistry.io/docs/SWC-132):
+>Contracts can behave erroneously when they strictly assume a specific Ether balance.
+It is always possible to forcibly send ether to a contract (without triggering its fallback function), using selfdestruct, or by mining to the account.
+In the worst case scenario this could lead to DOS conditions that might render the contract unusable.

 The second one is by precalculating the address of the level contract and send 1 wei to that address.
 To do so, it is only needed to know the address of the deployer and the current nonce of that address.
 This Python script precalculates the address by knowing both the deployers' address and nonce (values that can be get by surfing etherscan for example):